 - Identifying market opportunities in IT

-Are you asking what does an IT director do?
-IT directors can work in a range of industries and job sectors.
-In today's economy, nearly every company relies on some type of technology as part of their operations.
-Finance, insurance, information, management, and manufacturing are some of the most common industries for IT directors, but you can find top IT jobs in many other areas as well.
+IT directors work in a variety of industries and job sectors.
+In today’s economy, nearly every company relies on some type of technology as part of its operations.
+Finance, insurance, information, management and manufacturing are some of the most common industries for IT directors, but you can find top IT management jobs in many other areas as well.
 Which sector you work in will ultimately depend on your personal interests, opportunities and career goals.

-Schedules will often vary from week to week or seasonally for IT directors.
-They're more likely to put in overtime when business is going through a busy period which will put added strain on the company.
-For retail companies, this might be around the holiday, while businesses focused on tourism will see an added strain on their IT systems during summer vacation or spring break.
+Schedules can vary from day to day, week to week and season to season.
+IT directors are more likely to put in overtime when a business is going through a busy period.
+For retail companies, that might be around the holidays, while businesses focused on tourism will see an added strain on their IT systems during summer vacation or spring break.

 What Qualifications Are Required to Be an IT Director?

 IT directors need to have a strong background in a related field, with plenty of technical expertise.
-They’re usually required to have a minimum of a bachelor's degree in a related area.
+They’re usually required to have a minimum of a bachelor’s degree in a related area.
 Some applicable degrees may include:

-There are many courses that you should include in your education to gain the knowledge necessary to become an IT director.
-You'll need a strong foundation in information technology to serve as the core of your education.
-Important IT courses will typically include:
+There are many courses you should include in your education to have a successful career as an IT director.
+Important IT courses include: